KimmoKAhola/The-IoT-Temperature-Observer/README.md

 [Link to the public Ubidots dashboard](https://stem.ubidots.com/app/dashboards/public/dashboard/QiS5cV6BLo26QOs3kU8ZUUYNLR0JPOHqLFPNH-FtdNE)

 Dashboard: ![myimage-alt-tag](https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/ubidots-temp-dashboard-picture.png)
 For visualization of the project the ubidots service has been used.
 The reason for choosing this project was mainly because of its ease of use.
 Within a few minutes and a few lines of code the project had a working dashboard that can be viewed by the public.
+It is also possible to implement triggers on the dashboard that are disconnected from the code on the microcontroller which is an added bonus.
+The data is sent to Ubidots roughly 2-3 times per minute.

 This platform has a free license for students and saves the data for up to 1 month with a limitation on the number of datapoints per day/month.
 As this project was meant to be a proof of concept for a future project this solution worked perfectly fine for my goals.

-The data is sent to Ubidots roughly 2-3 times per minute.

 ## Azure SQL server
 [Azure](https://azure.microsoft.com/sv-se)